heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 For example, a calculator application that waits for a calculation and directly sends the result does not need to keep track of the client:

-- Each request is independent of the others
+- Each request is independent of the others.
-- The server can directly respond to each request
+- The server can directly respond to each request.

 The server does not have to know who is the author of the request: it can send the result directly to the client.